gotrash/theme/site/content/docs/5.3/customize/options.md

 ---
 layout: docs
 title: Options
-description: Quickly customize Bootstrap with built-in variables to easily toggle global CSS preferences for controlling style and behavior.
+description: Quickly customize GoTrash Theme with built-in variables to easily toggle global CSS preferences for controlling style and behavior.
 group: customize
 ---

-Customize Bootstrap with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
+Customize GoTrash Theme with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
 Override a variable's value and recompile with `npm run test` as needed.

-You can find and customize these variables for key global options in Bootstrap's `scss/_variables.scss` file.
+You can find and customize these variables for key global options in GoTrash Theme's `scss/_variables.scss` file.

 {{< bs-table "table table-options" >}}
 | Variable                       | Values                             | Description                                                                            |